tshanedc/bikesharing_finalproject/README.md

 - Capital Bikshare (Washington D.C.) from 2010 - 05/2021.
 Retrieved from: https://s3.amazonaws.com/capitalbikeshare-data/index.html

 ## QUESTIONS TO ANSWER
-1. What kind of factors influence riders to define their membership type?
+1. What factors influence membership type of riders?
-- What are the possible reasons for the imbalance between member and casual users?

 ## ETL Process
 1. Prepare a Dataset of Capital Bikeshare bike trip data by eliminating